Cooks with Soul

 • Chicken broth: This adds moisture and flavor to the dressing.
 Replace with homemade chicken stock or turkey stock if desired.

-How to Make African American Cornbread Dressing
+How to Make Black Folks Chicken and Dressing

 Detailed instructions can be found in the recipe card below.